Navigating Christmas After Separation: A Guide for Parents

 ❌ Using Christmas to “make a point”

-None of the above will benefit you or your child in the long run so do yourself a favour and do everything you can to enable a stress-free festive holiday.
-Being the bigger (and sometimes, better) person really does pay off.
+None of these actions will benefit you or your child in the long run.
+Do yourself a favour and strive for a stress-free festive holiday.
+Being the bigger (and sometimes, better) person truly pays off.

 5. If You Really Can’t Agree on Christmas Parenting Plans